OMQ/Assist-Freshdesk/README.md

 ## How to install the Freshdesk app?

-You will find the integration description here [Freshdek integration](https://www.omq.ai/blog/freshdesk-omq-assist/).
-OMQ Assist will be installed from the [Freshdesk marketplace](https://www.freshworks.com/apps/freshdesk/)
+You will find the integration description here Freshdek integration.
+OMQ Assist will be installed from the Freshdesk marketplace.

 ## Anything else?